Udzu/pudzu/pillar.md

 **Colormaps**: various matplotlib-compatible colormap generators, e.g. for use with Image.from_gradient below.
 Requires numpy.
 Includes the following.

-*GradientColormap*: generate a colormap from a sequence of RGBA colors, and optionally the spacing intervals between them.
+*GradientColormap*: generate a colormap from a sequence of colors, and optionally the spacing intervals between them.
 Can also be used as a discrete cycling colormap.

 ```python
 >> cmap1 = GradientColormap("black", (0,128,0,128), "#008000", intervals=(1,2))